 We monitor and measure employee performance through annual reviews, and employees at all levels of the company participate in the bonus scheme, so they benefit from company success.
-The bonus performance measures are the same for all employees as those for the executive directors, and can be found on page 168 of the UUG 2021 Annual report and financial statements.
+The bonus performance measures are the same for all employees as those for the executive directors, and can be found on pages 132 to 134.